Granting Citizenship

 Where to apply?

-IMPORTANT!
+ATTENTION!
 Applications sent directly to the Chancellery of the President of the Republic of Poland will be returned.

 Do I have to apply in person?

-Polish citizenship granted to either of the parents also extends to a minor in their custody if: the other parent is deprived of parental custody or personally made a statement for the record before a consul that they consent to the minor's acquiring Polish citizenship.
+- the other parent personally makes a statement for the record before a consul, confirming their consent to the minor acquiring Polish citizenship.

 How to book an appointment?

-- You can book an appointment with the Consulate General of the Republic of Poland in Belfast by emailing: belfast.kg.sekretariat@msz.gov.pl.
+Consulate General of the Republic of Poland |

 What documents do I need to submit?

-- details of the foreigner's means of subsistence, professional achievements, political and social activity (if applicable),
+- information on means of subsistence, professional achievements, and political or social activities (if applicable),

-- stating the identity and citizenship,
+- proof of identity and citizenship,

 - copies of birth certificates,